SteeltoeOSS/Documentation/docs/messaging/amqp.md

 This is the end of the whole inheritance chain of `@Configuration` classes.
 The end result is that `TopicExchange` and `Queue` are declared to the broker upon application startup.
 There is no binding of  `TopicExchange` to a queue in the server configuration, as that is done in the client application.
-The stock request queue, however, is automatically bound to the AMQP default exchange.
+The stock request queue, however, is automatically bound to the RabbitMQ default exchange.
 This behavior is defined by the specification.

 The client `@Configuration` class is a little more interesting.